Astellas Pharma: Products

+The US Food and Drug Administration (FDA) has granted priority review to Astellas Pharma's biologics licence application (BLA) for Zolbetuximab, a monoclonal antibody targeting Claudin 18.2 (CLDN18.2), for the treatment of HER2-negative gastric or gastroesophageal junction adenocarcinoma.
+Zolbetuximab is the first treatment of its kind in the region, and a decision on its approval is expected by 12 January 2024, based on the Phase III SPOTLIGHT and GLOW clinical trial results.

 Distribution agreements

 In 2007, the company narrowed UK distribution of Advagraf and Prograf to a sole distributor, UniChem, in reaction to pharmacist complaints about drug availability from wholesale sources.
 This narrow distribution was revised to three firms in 2010, covering all of its products in the UK: AAH, Alliance Healthcare, and Phoenix Healthcare Distribution.

 Operations

 The company's headquarters are in Tokyo, with research centers in Tsukuba and Osaka.
 Clinical development is centered in Northbrook, Illinois, La Jolla, California, and Leiden, Netherlands.
 Combined revenues of the two pre-merger companies were $7.9 billion in 2004.
 Worldwide the company employs about 17,000 people.
 The United States subsidiary of Astellas is Astellas US LLC.

 The company's advertising slogans are: